Here is my LaTeX editing configuration.

 apt-get install vim-gtk vim-latexsuite xpdf

 Configuration.
-Here are the relevant entries of my .vimrc file.
+Here are the relevant entries of my .vimrc file."
+General features.

 syntax enable " enable syntax highlighting